MicrosoftDocs/azure-docs/articles/sql-database/sql-database-performance-guidance.md

 The following example demonstrate different ways that you can understand the resource utilization of your SQL database by using the **sys.resource_stats** catalog view.

->[AZURE.NOTE] Some of the columns of sys.resourcestats have changed in current V12 databases, so the sample queries in the following examples might generate errors.
+>[AZURE.NOTE] Some of the columns of **sys.resource_stats** have changed in current V12 databases, so the sample queries in the following examples might generate errors.
 Future updates to this topic will provide new versions of the queries that addresses this issue.

 1. For example, to look at past week’s resource usage for database, "userdb1", you can run following query.